3 Days in Vienna, City of Dreams

 Hofburg, Heldenplatz and surroundings

-One of the largest Palace constructions in the world can be find in the city center of Vienna: Hofburg.
-This imperial Castle that belonged to the Habsburgs rulers of Austria since the 13th century is an expression of class and wealth.
-It was the winter Palace of the emperor and his family and nowadays it is open for the public.
-You can visit different museums and collections here, like the Sisi Museum and the Royal Apartments of emperor Franz Jozef and empress Sisi.
+It was the winter palace of the emperor and his family, and nowadays, it is open to the public.
+You can visit different museums and collections here, like the Sisi Museum and the Royal Apartments of emperor Franz Josef and empress Sisi.

 Austrian National Library